shvkhzod/portfolio2/src/lib/posts/ai-takes-away-the-fun.md

 MIT recently published a study proving that AI is making us dumber.
 I agree with them.
 If we are put in wildlife, most of us cannot survive at all.
 We are not like our ancestors were 1000 years ago.
 Technology made life easier and comfortable, so we forgot our survival skills, because we don't use it.
 Now the loss will not be our physical abilities, but the mental ones.
 We will forget how to analyze, research, syntethize, write, anything we make AI do us for us.
 It is very pessimistic take.
 And probably, a hypocritical one too.

+But that's why I say

 LLMs are still bad with novelty.
 They cannot create something "new".
-They only rearrange already existing information.Originality derives from our uniquely personal experiences, from our thoughts in the shower, from our dreams
+They only rearrange already existing information.Originality derives from our uniquely personal experiences, from our thoughts in the shower, from our dreams,from the sound of the river.

+Find a name yourself, write that email with your own individual voice, put some effort and analyze the large text yourself.
+Search from the books.
+Ask people.

+In short, stay human.
+Please

+I am going to end this essay with the quote by Descartes.
+He once proved his existence with famous line:"I think, therefore I am"

+I say: "I do, therefore I am"